-MODASI The Executive Brown & Sapphire is 44mm in diameter.
+MODASI The Businessman Black & Silver is 40mm in diameter.

 This one is a given.
 Typically a watch size will state its size from the range of 34 mm to 46 mm.
 Anything above 46 mm is extravagant and anything below 38 mm slides into women's watches.

 Watches that are 34 mm to 36 mm are best for wrists at 6 inches or less.

 Those with wrists at 6-7 inches can wear 38-42 mm.

 44-46 mm can be worn by those with wrists at 7 inches and above.